Hue To Hoi An By Motorbike: With Full Riding Guide

 Greatest Road For Best Biking

-There are two different routes you can take to get to the Hai Van Pass—either inland or coastal.
+From Hue, there are two different routes you can take to get to the Hai Van Pass—either inland or coastal.
 If you start your day later and want to get to the pass sooner, then this route should take three to four hours with few stops.
 If you are in no rush and want to see more small towns and coastal hills before you get to the pass, then take the coastal route.
 There’s less traffic on this route, making it much more enjoyable by motorbike.

 We were told this route would take about five to six hours.
 For us, it ended up taking seven hours to get to Hoi An, as we stopped often to admire the views, ate lunch at a restaurant on the pass, and made some small detours.
 If you’ve got the time, take it, and do the same things we did.